-Student Support Services (SSS), an academic support program, assists 232 participating students each year to disabilities which impact learning, academic probation and reinstatement, or provisional admission).

-- 1. identify and pursue their educational goals; - 2. establish, maintain, or improve their academic performance; and - 3. work through the challenges of university life.
+Student Support Services (SSS), an academic support program, assists 232 participating students each year in identifying and pursuing their educational goals; establishing, maintaining, or improving their academic performance; and working through the challenges of university life.

 The SSS-Trio program offers participants individualized tutoring in most subject areas, educational planning and goal setting, academic advising, and focused learning and study skill development.
 SSS also provides personal support.
-This support is particularly helpful for students with specific needs (e.g., delayed entry or re-entry, nontraditional preparation,
+This support is particularly helpful for students with specific needs (e.g., delayed entry or re-entry, nontraditional preparation, disabilities that impact learning, academic probation and reinstatement, or provisional admission).

-To be eligible for services, a student must be either a U.S. citizen or permanent legal resident, must have a need for academic services, and must be
+To be eligible for services, a student must be a U.S. citizen or permanent legal resident, have a need for academic services, and fit one of the following categories:

-- 1. low income (according to federal guidelines) OR - from a first generation family (neither parent/guardian has earned a baccalaureate degree) OR - 3. have a documented disability which impacts learning.
+- 1. low income (according to federal guidelines); - from a first generation family (neither parent/guardian has earned a baccalaureate degree); or - 3. have a documented disability that impacts learning.

-SSS Merit Scholarships (between \$890-\$1,000) will be awarded spring semester to each active program participant with freshman or sophomore standing who is a PELL Grant recipient with financial need and who makes satisfactory academic progress fall semester.
+SSS Merit Scholarships (between \$890-\$1,000) will be awarded spring semester to each active program participant with freshman or sophomore standing who is a PELL Grant recipient with financial need and who makes satisfactory academic progress during the fall semester.
 Students are accepted into the program on a first-come, first-served basis and are encouraged to contact the office as early in the semester as possible.